primzcm/CSIT327-G7-ProbeTect/DOCS_UPDATES.md

 Record of notable changes to code and docs.
 Add entries with date, scope, and brief summary.

+## 2025-11-22 - Classrooms & quiz sharing

+- Classrooms: Added a new app with class creation for instructors, join-by-code for students, and class detail pages.
+- Assignments: Instructors can assign any ready quiz to a class and students can take it from the assignment view; timers are supported.
+- Direct share: Instructors can generate or disable share links so students can take quizzes without joining a class.
+- Models/Admin: Introduced `Classroom`, `ClassroomMembership`, `QuizAssignment`, `QuizShareLink`, and `QuizAttempt` with admin registration and migrations.
+- Docs/UI: New Classes nav item plus architecture doc updated to describe the classroom/assignment/sharing flow.

 ## 2025-11-10 - Quiz option contrast

 - Quizzes: Restyled the option radio inputs so the selected state uses a blue inner dot while ensuring unselected circles remain light for clarity in both themes.